paulnicholsen27/starter_code_legit/01-hashketball-review-starter/lecture_notes.md

 - explain "Flipped Classroom":  We expect you to see the material before lecture (although not master)

-- emphasize asking questions, feeling stupid, saying "I don't know"
+- emphasize asking questions, feeling stupid, saying "I don't know".
+Talk about Imposter Syndrome

 - Don't code along unless instructed to